vivli-hub/automatic_method/README.md

 # Method
-An automatic method for the identification of cycles in Covid-19 time series data
+Automatic method for the identification of cycles in Covid-19 time-series data

 # Authors
 Miaotian Li, Ciprian Doru Giurcaneanu, Jiamou Liu